andepraveenofficial/sqlite-tutorial/00-material/SQLite.md

 ## DDL (Data Definition Language)

 - **DDL** stands for **Data Definition Language**
-- DDL commands used to define and manage the structure of database objects like tables, indexes, and schemas.
+- DDL commands are used to define and manage database tables and table_indexes.
-- DDL commands create, modify, and delete database structures but do not work directly with data
+- DDL commands create, modify, and delete database tables and table_indexes but do not work directly with data
 - Example : `CREATE`, `ALTER`, `DROP`
-  - CREATE: Used to create new database objects, like tables and indexes.
+  1. **CREATE** : Used to create tables and indexes.
-  - ALTER: Modifies the structure of an existing object, for example, by adding or removing columns in a table.
+  2. **ALTER** : Modifies the structure of an existing table, for example, by adding or removing columns in a table.
-  - DROP: Deletes an entire database object, like a table, index, or schema.
+  3. **DROP** : Deletes an entire database table or table_index.

-### CREATE TABLE
+### 1. CREATE TABLE

-To create a table, the **CREATE TABLE** command is used, which defines columns and their data types.
+The CREATE TABLE command is used to create a table and define the type of data each column will store.

 ```sql
 CREATE TABLE player(